qdeconinck/sigcomm20_mptp_tutorial/tutorial.md

 The packet scheduler is also responsible of the content of the data to be sent.
 Yet, due to implementation constraints, most of the proposed packet schedulers in the litterature focus on the first data to be sent (i.e., they only select the path where to send the next data).
-With such strategy, the scheduler has only impactful choices when several network paths are available.
+With such strategy, the scheduler has only impactful choices when several network paths are available for data transmission.

-### Case 1: MSG traffic from client perspective
+### Case 1: request/response traffic from client perspective

 ```
    |-------- 100 Mbps, 40 ms RTT --------|